watermarkhu/qsurface/readme.md

 ## Decoders

 * `mwpm`, Minimum Weight Perfect Matching
-* `unionfind`, Union-Find
+* `uf`, Union-Find
-* `unionfind_eg`, Union-Find Evengrow
+* `ufbb`, Union-Find Balanced Bloom

 Several decoder algorithms are supported.
 The *Mininum-Weight Perfect Matching* (MWPM) decoder uses Kolmogorov's [Blossom V](https://pub.ist.ac.at/~vnk/software.html) algorithm.
 Furthermore, we implement Delfosse's and Nickerson's [Union-Find decoder](https://arxiv.org/pdf/1709.06218.pdf), which has *almost-linear* complexity.
-Finally, we present our modification to the Union-Find decoder; the **Evengrow** algorithm, which improves the threshold of the Union-Find decoder to near MWPM performance, while retaining low complexity.
+Finally, we present our modification to the Union-Find decoder; the **Balanced Bloom** algorithm, which improves the threshold of the Union-Find decoder to near MWPM performance, while retaining low complexity.

 ## Requirements
 ### MWPM decoder